 Tom Digby, PhD

 Tom Digby has been professor of philosophy at Springfield College since 1997.
+His latest book is Love and War: How Militarism Shapes Sexuality and Romance (Columbia University Press, 2014).
 He has authored numerous articles and reviews for philosophy journals, on a wide-range of subjects, including gender, law, ethics, and the history of philosophy (Plato, Aristotle, Hobbes, and Kant).
 His recent articles include “Male Trouble: Are Men Victims of Sexism?”
 (Social Theory and Practice) and “Do Feminists Hate Men?: Feminism, Antifeminism, and Gender Oppositionality” (Journal of Social Philosophy).
 His book, Men Doing Feminism, was published by Routledge.

 Digby's interests include philosophy of love, war and militarism, feminist philosophy, race and racism, crime and criminality, and social philosophy.
 His current work is on the intersections of militarism, love, and gender, which he has addressed in numerous recent multimedia presentations at colleges and conferences, including most recently one titled, “Love and War: How Militarism Shapes the Lives of Men and Women.”